Roriz (Santo Tirso)

-Roriz is an urban parish located 10 km northeast of the city of Santo Tirso.
+Roriz is an urban parish located 10 km northeast of the city of Santo Tirso, in Portugal.
 It is a major industrial center.
 The population in 2011 was 3,665, in an area of 6.17 km².
 It is known by its Singeverga Monastery of the Benedictine order, famous for its Singeverga Liqueur, it also has a nuns convent St Scholastica famous for its butter cookies.